Mindanao Advice

 Walking the Lava Path from El Tamaduste to La Fortaleza

 My husband and I love to walk in nature.
-I love trees and for me, nothing can beat a walk in the forest.
+I love trees, and nothing can beat a walk in the forest.
 Here in El Tamaduste, there are only a few trees.
-The village is mostly built on volcanic soil and is surrounded by dramatic dark lava formation and some small bushes and plants defying the rigid environment.
+The village is mostly built on volcanic soil and is surrounded by dramatic dark lava formations and some small bushes and plants defying the rigid environment.
 A walk here is far from the softness of green leaves, singing birds, and buzzing insects; it’s a walk in the remains of the inferno that once created the world, but I have slowly learned to appreciate it.

 There is a 3.92 km trail here along the coast.
 Yesterday, my husband and I walked it back and forth.
-We walked on stones, rocks, gravel, sharp edges, and the thick rubber soles on my shoes were set properly on trial 🙂
+We walked on stones, rocks, gravel, sharp edges, and the thick rubber soles on my shoes were put properly to the test. 🙂

 Halfway, we rested a little at the Mirador or the viewpoint of Roque de Las Gaviotas.
-Gaviotas in Spanish mean seagulls and they are nesting on a giant rock in the sea in front of the Mirador.
-It was funny to see a seagull that inspected us from above while we were approaching as if to check if we are harmless before it returned to the rock.
+Gaviotas in Spanish means seagulls, and they are nesting on a giant rock in the sea in front of the Mirador.
+Seeing a seagull inspecting us from above was funny as we approached as if to check if we were harmless before it returned to the rock.

-The path ends on a pebble beach in a narrow bay where you can see the islands of La Palma, Tenerife, and La Gomera in clear weather.
+The path ends at a pebble beach in a narrow bay, where, in clear weather, you can see the islands of La Palma, Tenerife, and La Gomera.

-The path is well built and fairly easy to walk.
-It’s a good initial challenge for people who want to try out the many walking trails of varying difficulties in El Hierro.
+The path is well-built and relatively easy to walk.
+It’s an excellent initial challenge for people who want to try out the many walking trails of varying difficulties in El Hierro.

 The path to Fortaleza